joshmessi10/joshmessi10/README.md

 💻 Currently a **Computer Science & Artificial Intelligence Student**, constantly learning and building intelligent systems.

+🔮 Future **Junior Cybersecurity Analyst** and **Networking Technician**, aiming to safeguard systems, optimize networks, and contribute to secure and efficient digital infrastructures.

 ❤️ A passionate **programming enthusiast**, always looking to turn code into creative and impactful solutions.

 🤖 Fascinated by the world of **Robotics**, **IoT**, and **Computer Vision**.

 🛡️ Keenly interested in **Cybersecurity**, **Data Science**, and **Cloud Computing**, exploring the frontiers of digital transformation.

+🌐 Skilled in **web design** with hands-on experience using **React** to create dynamic and user-friendly interfaces.

 ---